 Please help kids like Regan.

 Once a year, as part of dues renewal with the State Bar of Texas, we ask Texas attorneys to donate $150 to the Justice for All Campaign.
-This year’s campaign raised more than $1.3 million from 8 percent of licensed Texas attorneys.
+The 2017 campaign raised more than $1.4 million from 8 percent of licensed Texas attorneys.
 If every Texas attorney gave the suggested $150, giving would total nearly $15 million.
 Justice for All Campaign results for 2018 will be available mid-September.

 Your voluntary, tax-deductible donation supports legal services to the poor through grants distributed by the Texas Access to Justice Foundation and the Texas Bar Foundation.
 More than 30 nonprofit organizations—volunteer lawyers programs, legal aid offices, law school clinics, local bar association projects, and family violence shelters—put these dollars to work in your community.